JonArbell/shorti.fy-frontend/README.md

 ## 📊 Click Tracking & Analytics
 - **Track link clicks:** View how many times a short link has been accessed.
-- **Optional tracking:** Capture details like IP, device, and location.
+- **Other tracking:** Capture details like partially masked IP, device, and location.

 ## 🖥️ Pages
 ### 🔓 Public Pages